dblock/code.dblock.org/_posts/2015/2015-08-31-getting-out-of-your-first-git-mess.markdown

 (master)$ git branch -d student-list
 ```

+The `-D` force-deletes unmerged branches with changes and `-d` deletes all merged branches.

+You may get a _"error: unable to delete 'branch-name': remote ref does not exist_" when trying to delete a branch.
 Prune any branches that were deleted remotely.

 ```
 (master)$ git remote prune origin
 ```

-You can see the list with `git branch -r`.
+You can see the remote branch list with `git branch -r`.

 ```
 (master)$ git branch -r
   origin/student-list
 ```

-Delete the remote branches.
+Delete the merged remote branches.

 ```
 (master)$ git push origin :student-list
 ```

+### Conclusion

+The biggest issue was that you started without a _topic_ or _feature_ branch, _student-list_ in our example.
+That makes it hard to have a local baseline (_master_) to rebase or update against.
+Always keep all the _master_ branches in sync, and use _feature_ branches for development.